-Indeed, we all should desire to be the first in the Kingdom of God by being the least and always put the needs of others before our own, but even more so must the Pope live to be a sacrificial offering.
-By virtue of the Bishop of Rome being the most visible and recognizable face of the Church on earth, great blessings come when he is also the most visible and recognizable face of Christ Jesus on earth.
+Indeed, we all should desire to be the first in the Kingdom of God by being the least and always putting the needs of others before our own, but even moreso the Pope lives to be a sacrificial offering.
+By virtue of the Bishop of Rome being the Church’s most visible and recognizable face on earth, great blessings come when he is also the most visible and recognizable face of Christ Jesus.

 The conversation opens up with Jesus asking Simon Kephas, “Do you love me?”
 Here He was not asking Peter, ‘Do you love me’ in the same way in which we might ask our spouse or children such a question, but the word for ‘love’ that Christ is using here is related to the Greek word agapao (Given that this conversation between Jesus and Peter more than likely took place in Hebrew or Aramaic, rather than Greek, the word for ‘love’ that was used by them was probably ‘ray-ah’, which is an intense love between friends).

-Throughout this dialogue it must be noted that the charge that Jesus is issuing to Simon Peter is both universal and perpetual.
+Throughout this dialogue, it must be noted that the charge that Jesus is issuing to Simon Peter is both universal and perpetual.
 That is, there are no words here to indicate that Jesus is commanding Peter to take charge of His lambs/sheep for just a certain period of time or even until his death.
-On the contrary, there is every indication here that this command is to continue even after Peter meets his temporal end.
+On the contrary, there is every indication here that this command will continue even after Peter meets his temporal end.

-Indeed, the future Bishop of Rome should have been distressed, because it was not many cocks crowing ago that he had told Jesus to his face, “I will lay down my life for you”[xix].
-On that day Jesus told Peter that would not actually lay down his life for him, but that he would deny Him three times.[xx]
-In contrast, on this day, here is Peter again saying that he will lay down his life for his Master, but, instead of refuting his confession, this time Jesus accepts it.
+Indeed, the future Bishop of Rome should have been distressed because it was not many cocks crowing ago that he had told Jesus to his face, “I will lay down my life for you”[xix].
+On that day, Jesus told Peter that he would not lay down his life for him but would deny Him three times.[xx]
+In contrast, on this day, Peter again says that he will lay down his life for his Master, but instead of refuting his confession, this time, Jesus accepts it.

-In his first two answers the Greek text uses the word eldo for ‘know’, but in this last confession of Kephas, the Greek changes from eldo to ginosko for ‘know’.
-The distinction here seems to be that in the first two confessions Kephas was saying that “Yes, Lord, you can be sure that I phileo you,” which, again, makes perfect sense in context of his previous unfulfilled prophecy.
-That is, Peter is efforting here to convince Jesus that he really means his words this time.
+In his first two answers, the Greek text uses the word eldo for ‘know,’ but in this last confession of Kephas, the Greek changes from eldo to ginosko for ‘know.’
+The distinction here seems to be that in the first two confessions, Kephas was saying “Yes, Lord, you can be sure that I phileo you,” which makes perfect sense in the context of his previous unfulfilled prophecy.
+Peter is efforting here to convince Jesus that he really means his words this time.
 To add extra emphasis in this last confession, Peter tells Jesus “Yes, Lord, you can be absolutely certain that I phileo you,” [Jesus] said to him, “shepherd my sheep.”
-Now we see that the third condition to St. Peter’s love for Christ is to shepherd (Most translations of the Greek here use the word ‘feed’, but the Greek is ‘polmaino’, which means to Shepherd, rule or supervise) the Lord’s mature sheep.
+Now we see that the third condition to St. Peter’s love for Christ is to shepherd (Most translations of the Greek here use the word ‘feed,’ but the Greek is ‘polmaino’, which means to Shepherd, rule or supervise) the Lord’s mature sheep.